 - b. manage risk and avoid unnecessary risk to product occupants, people and property,

 - c. brief team members on pollution prevention procedures and inform them of any significant or unusual risk associated with the task,

 - d. seek to prevent unsafe conduct by third-parties, including coworkers and operators, and

 - e. avoid operations and behavior that may alarm or disturb building occupants, customers, or other third-parties.

-Explanation: GS2s are responsible for the safety of product usage, work area, fellow employees, and building occupants, all of whom place their health and safety in GS2s’ hands.
-GS2s should exercise sufficient care on their behalf.
+Explanation: CSCs are responsible for the safety of the product usage, work area, fellow employees, and building occupants, all of whom place their health and safety in CSCs’ hands.
+CSCs should exercise sufficient care on their behalf.
 Such care includes, but is not limited to, disclosing unusual risks and exercising prudent risk management.
-GS2 responsibilities also extend to people in the community at large.
+CSC responsibilities also extend to people in the community at large.

 - Promote safety among operators, owners, and other interested parties by contributing to their safety education.

 - Wear (and encourage others to wear) appropriate safety equipment.
 Demonstrate the use of safety equipment to third parties.

 - Consider the experience, background, skills, and concerns of fellow employees.